NorthStarUAS/ImageAnalysis/motion/README-streaming.md

 substantial changes) after "max rank" (aka r0) is reached.

 ## Observation #2

+When running the SDMD algorithm, the steps before reaching the defined max rank produce results similar to non-streaming algorithms (i.e. pydmd.)

+## Observation #3

 When running the algorithm with a max rank that is >= to the number of input time steps, the algorithm continues to update properly and